silverton-io/buz-docs/docs/outputs/database/mongodb.md

 **🟢 Supported**

-The Mongodb sink writes `valid` and `invalid` events to the configured collections.
+The Mongodb sink writes events to the configured collections.

 Collections are ensured via the nature of Mongodb, so manual creation is not required.